karolkieglerski/chef-training/README.md

 ## instruction

-In every directory you have task instruction, code to use (it required) and a code you could get at the end of that task in `complite` directory.
+In every directory you have task instruction, code to use (it required) and a code you could get at the end of that task in `complete` directory.

 Do task by task and have fun!